-Swaziland is in Southern Africa, between Mozambique and South Africa.
+Swaziland (officially the Kingdom of Eswatini) is in Southern Africa, between Mozambique and South Africa.
 The climate varies from tropical to near temperate.
 The official languages are SiSwati and English.
 Although SiSwati is the mother tongue, English is widely spoken.
 The main religions are Christianity and indigenous beliefs.
 The economy of Swaziland is fairly diversified, with agriculture, forestry and mining accounting for about 13% of GDP, manufacturing (textiles and sugar-related processing) representing 37% of GDP.
 The majority of the population – about 75%—is employed in subsistence agriculture.
-Swaziland is one of the last absolute monarchies in the world.
+The Kingdom of Eswatini is one of the last absolute monarchies in the world.
 Expatriate business dress is relatively conservative, but can be more relaxed in hot weather.
 Men generally wear a suit and tie, while women wear two-piece suits or equivalent.
 The security risk for expatriates in Swaziland is medium.
 Risks include general crime and poor infrastructure.
-The currency of Swaziland is the Swaziland Lilangeni (SZL).
+The currency of the Kingdom of Eswatini is the Swaziland Lilangeni (SZL).
 South African notes (but not coins) are also legal tender.
 Most major credit cards are accepted.
 ATMs are available.
 Medical facilities are basic comparable to those of Western Europe and North America, especially in rural areas.
 Serious or complex medical treatment may require evacuation which can be expensive.
 There is a high prevalence of HIV.
-The population of Swaziland is 1.3 Million (2018 est.), while the inflation rate (CPI) is 4% for Swaziland as at February 2018.
-For a single Expat, the personal income tax rate in Swaziland is progressive up to 33%.
+The population of Swaziland is 1.3 Million (2019 est.), while the inflation rate (CPI) is 2% for Swaziland as at August 2019.
+Xpatulator Hypothetical Tax for Swaziland is based on the current personal income tax rates which are progressive up to 33%.

 Cost Of Living